pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 ### Hardware

-We strongly recommend at least 4GB of RAM and 2 CPU cores to run Gravwell Community Edition; this should be sufficient up to the CE ingest limit.
+We strongly recommend at least 4GB of RAM and 2 CPU cores to run DatalaiQ Community Edition; this should be sufficient up to the CE ingest limit.
 If you have a paid license, you should scale up your hardware as your daily data ingest increases.
 In general, we recommend the following rule of thumb:

 * One CPU core per 30 GB/day ingest.
 * 1 GB of RAM per 6 GB/day ingest.